build-on-aws/content/tutorials/fourier-iot/index.md

 The FFT is particularly useful in fields like audio and signal processing, where it's often used to filter out unwanted noise, compress data, and perform other important tasks.
 While it may seem like a complex mathematical concept, the FFT is actually a widely used and very practical tool for understanding and manipulating signals in a variety of fields.

-## Let's build on!
+## Let's Build!

-The architecture of our solution is simple and for now we are using just AWS IoT Core service to manage messages that we will be able to react later:
+So let's explore how the FFT can be put to work.
+The architecture of our solution is simple, and for now we are using the AWS IoT Core service to manage messages that we will be able to react to later:

 ![implemented archicture](./images/architecture1.png)

-1. The first component is your laptop with microphone running Processing.org with notes detection script
+1. The first component is your laptop with microphone running Processing.org with a notes detection script.
-2. Once it detects a note, it will send the note name to "control/sound" IoT topic
+2. Once it detects a note, it will send the note name to the "control/sound" IoT topic.
-3. From the AWS IoT Core we can forward the message to other topics, for example I could say that if the note is a G, turn on a lamp in some IoT device by sending a MQTT message
+3. From AWS IoT Core we can forward the message to other topics.
+For example, if the note is a G, we could turn on the smart bulb in a lamp by sending a MQTT message.
-4. We can also trigger other services like AWS DynamoDB for storing the message data without one line of coding or we could call an AWS Lambda function: sound oriented functions! :)
+4. We can also trigger other services like AWS DynamoDB for storing the message data without one line of coding, or we could call an AWS Lambda function: sound oriented functions!

-The main steps to build our application is:
+The main steps to build our application are:
-1. Install Processing.org: a Java based programming language and development environment that is used to create visualizations, games, and other interactive media.
+1. Install Processing.org, a Java-based programming language and development environment that is used to create visualizations, games, and other interactive media.
 It has a library for FFT processing called Minim.
-2. Create IoT security credentials and a thing on AWS IoT Core.
+2. Create IoT security credentials and a Thing on AWS IoT Core.
 3. Create a Processing.org sketch that uses FFT to detect musical notes and send as IoT messages to the cloud.
 4. React to messages: the sky is the limit!
 I will show how I did a cool integration with lamps and Roblox gaming!